snairdesai/snairdesai.github.io/_pages/about.md

 <br>

 I am a first-year PhD student in Economics at the University of Michigan and a Graduate Fellow in the Demography Training Program at the [Population Studies Center][Population Studies Center].
-My [research agenda][research agenda] focuses on topics at the intersection of development, health, and political economics.
+My research agenda focuses on topics at the intersection of development, health, and political economics.

 I previously served as a predoctoral research fellow at the Stanford Institute for Economic Policy Research (SIEPR) with Professor [Matthew Gentzkow][Matthew Gentzkow], and as a full-time research assistant at the Brown University School of Public Health with Dean [Ashish Jha][Ashish Jha].
 I earned my BA at the University of Southern California, where I studied Economics and Political Science.